cuongpo/coti-telegram-token-bot/README.md

    cp env.example .env
    ```

-3. Open `.env` in your editor and add your COTI network credentials:
+3. Open `.env` in your editor and add your COTI network credentials and API keys:
    ```
+   # COTI Network Configuration
    PUBLIC_KEYS=your_public_key
    SIGNING_KEYS=your_signing_key
    USER_KEYS=your_user_key

+   # Required for the Telegram bot's AI capabilities
+   OPENAI_API_KEY=your_openai_api_key
    ```

 ### Step 1: Deploy Contract